This tomato soup cake with icing glaze recipe sounds odd but it’s the most delicious loaf cake ever, resembling carrot cake.

-There’s nothing like baking on a dreary, rainy day and with our Vancouver weather of rain, rain and more rain, I was excited to get baking.
+There’s nothing like baking on a dreary, rainy day and with our Vancouver weather of rain, rain and more rain, I was excited to get creative with my baking.

 I recently received this Breville Smart Oven Air and wanted to see how good it was for baking.
 Sometimes I don’t want to wait for the oven to heat up to cook one thing (and waste energy) and was intrigued when I heard that the Smart Oven Air can bake among many other things.
 I hadn’t had a toaster oven for a few years now, they couldn’t have changed them much, could they?

 Toaster ovens have definitely changed!
 It’s large enough to cook almost anything (even a turkey!) and comes with an assortment of different trays.
 The glass even shows at what level to put the tray in at.